 dumplings.
 This also includes boiling the roots of some herbs.

 Not all of the teas were palatable.
-Some were very bitter because the teas were sourced from the bitter herbs, but they were consumed
+Some were very bitter because the teas were sourced from the bitter herbs.
+However, they were consumed despite the unpleasant taste.

 chemical substances that could heal every disease according to our fore